md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

-# Generalizable Ensemble Deep Learning for Skin Lesion Classification:
+# Generalizable Ensemble Deep Learning for Skin Lesion Classification
 ### *Internal and External Validation on HAM10000 and ISIC 2019*

 This repository provides a reproducible **PyTorch-based ensemble framework** for robust skin lesion classification across **HAM10000** and **ISIC 2019** datasets.